Enlargement of the eurozone: Additional requirements

-In the wake of the financial crisis, Eurozone governments have sought to apply additional requirements on acceding countries.
+During the 2008 financial crisis, Eurozone governments have sought to apply additional requirements on acceding countries.
 Bulgaria, initially aiming to join the Banking union of the European Union after its ERM accession agreed to enter into closer cooperation with it simultaneously to joining ERM II, requiring its banks to first undergo stress tests.
 Bulgaria also agreed to reinforce supervision of the non-bank financial sector and fully implement EU anti money-laundering rules.
 While the reforms from the Cooperation and Verification Mechanism (which applies only to Bulgaria and Romania) were also expected, leaving the CVM is not a precondition.

 Changeover plan

 Each country aspiring to adopt the euro has been requested by the European Commission to develop a "strategy for criteria compliance" and "national euro changeover plan".
 In the "changeover plan", the country can select from between three scenarios for euro adoption: